SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 The system’s mechanics will stimulate conversations on effective ways to bring about an inclusive, beneficial future, concrete projects to implement these ideas in the real world, and the distribution of the collected value over these projects to support their execution.

 The platform is dedicated to all users, and while there will be blockchain elements on the back-end, web3 participation will not be a barrier to entry; the entire experience will be web2 accessible .
 Users are encouraged to identify themselves as a unique human being or identifiable individual.
-However, users can choose to remain anonymous.

-> [Comments]
-> Context - Users are encouraged to identify themselves as a unique human being or identifiable individual.
-However, users can choose to remain anonymous.
+However, users can als o choose to remain anonymous.
-> * Holly Rankin: Perhaps supported by Avatars that could track reputation in any case, no matter how much identifiable information is shared.
-(Resolved by Colleen Pridemore)
->   - Colleen Pridemore: Agreed
->

 Every user can contribute by: